YaleDHLab/humanities-data-mining/GLOSSARY.md

 In general, we will use modules to help us run data processing and visualization tasks.
 We'll see plenty of examples of modules throughout the semester, and we will interact with those modules by using the `import` statement to load the modules into our programs.

+### Named Entity Recognition

+Named entity recognition, often abbreviated to NER, describes the algorithmic process of extracting entities (people, places, organizations, temporal references) from texts.
+In class, we used Stanford's [Stanza](https://stanfordnlp.github.io/stanza/ner.html) package to run NER.

+### Neural Networks

+Neural networks are a subset of machine learning.
+They are programs that identify some internal numbers (or model weights) that, when plugged into the model's internal formula, minimize the difference between the model's output and the value the model should predict.

 ### Object

 The term "object" is one of the more abstract concepts we will encounter this semester.
 In Python, "everything is an object".
 This means that we can use the word "object" to refer to strings, lists, functions, as are plenty of other constructs we will encounter over the course of the semester.